 for older patients with such musculoskeletal pain as they often

-also have stiffer, less coordinated gait, and poorer balance and
+also have stiffer, less coordinated gait, and worse balance and

 muscle strength.
 (1) Dr. Hoang's Chiropractic Clinic urges

 our patients to exercise for balance and stability.

 The lumbar spine multifidus muscle is a known and most critical stabilizer

 for the spine.
 Soccer players get this!
 Researchers examined